QuineDot/rust-learning/src/misc-default-param.md

 ```

 The final example is the opposite situation from most of the examples we've seen:
 it's a case where you want inference to override defaults.
-If you made the ascription
+If you change the ascription
-`Foo<_>` it will compile (but a more trivial fix for this particular example is to
+to `Foo<_>` it will compile (but a more trivial fix for this particular example is to
 just remove the redundant ascription).

 ## More about qualified path expressions